aradomhailemelekot/javascript-functions/README.md

 **Why**

 I created this game because my initial immersion in to programming, specifically use of JavaScript, was difficult!
-There was a limited amount of web content online to help me learn in this format, so I created a game that would have helped me learn at tat time.
+There was a limited amount of web content online to help me learn in this format, so I created a game that would have helped me learn at that time.
 (I hope it helps you to)

 **What**

 This simple game was created by use of JavaScript, CSS, and HTML.